Ultimate Guide to Hydration

 Most of us are dehydrated

-You don’t have to be an athlete or live in the desert to become dehydrated.
+You don’t have to be an athlete or be in the desert to experience dehydration.
 Just by being alive, we lose about 10 cups (2.3 L) per day through our skin, lungs, urine and feces.
-If you’re doing intense physical activity, water loss goes up to 17 cups (4 L) per day.
+With intense physical activity, water loss goes up to 17 cups (4 L) per day.

 Live indoors?
 Air conditioning and heating contributes to dehydration.
 Drink alcohol?
 Drink more than 3 cups of coffee per day?
 Eat sugar?
 Eat processed food?
 Take medication like Benadryl, Sudafed, Xanax or Ambien?
 Each of these exacerbates dehydration.